- Discover CSUB

 VA Educational Benefits: Policies and Procedures

 Students eligible for VA Educational Benefits must have all documents and transcripts pertaining to prior civilian or military training sent directly to the Admissions Office before a certification of eligibility can be sent to the VA.
-The Code of Federal Regulations requires a transfer evaluation of prior credit be completed and sent to the student and to the VA within two quarters after admission to the University.
+The Code of Federal Regulations requires a transfer evaluation of prior credit be completed and sent to the student and to the VA within two semesters after admission to the University.
 Failure to adhere to this regulation will result in the termination of educational benefits.

 Students receiving VA Educational Benefits must be enrolled only in courses that lead to their declared educational objective (BA, BS, MA, MS, Credential, etc.).
 Cooperative Education courses may be taken only if the student is enrolled on a full-time basis.